Uneasy calm grips Ukraine as West prepares winter aid

 Ukraine wants Russia to withdraw from Crimea and all other annexed territory, to face prosecution for war crimes, to pay for rebuilding Ukraine and to meet other demands.

+—An estimated 400,000 Russians have entered Kazakhstan since Putin announced a partial mobilization to bolster his Ukraine invasion force on Sept.
+21, the Interfax news agency quoted a Kazakhstan government official as saying.
+Most of those who fled to Kazakhstan, apparently to avoid Russia’s military call-up, are believed to have used it as a crossing point to other countries.

+—The governor of Russia’s Kursk region said on the Telegram messaging app that two areas had partly lost electricity because of Ukrainian cross-border attacks.
+The Kyiv government didn’t confirm the attacks, which would appear to be retaliation for the Russian bombardment of Ukraine’s energy facilities.

-Jill Lawless in London and Lorne Cook in Bucharest contributed to this report.
+Jill Lawless in London and Lorne Cook in Bucharest and Edith M. Lederer from the United Nations contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine